COVID-19 tests for protesters see startup challenges in Minnesota

 "There is no part of our work that is beyond that," she said.

-The state has identified 28,224 cases of COVID-19 cases through diagnostic testing so far.
-The state death toll of 1,197 people includes 955 residents of long-term care facilities, and mostly people who are older or have chronic health conditions.
+The state has identified 28,224 cases of COVID-19 through diagnostic testing so far.
+The state death toll of 1,197 people includes 955 residents of long-term care facilities and mostly people who are older or have chronic health conditions.

 However, the state on Monday reported its second COVID-19 death of a Minnesotan 29 or younger with no apparent underlying health conditions.